TheSpaghettiDetective/obico-server/website/docs/server-guides/advanced/nginx-proxy-manager.md

 The hidden part should be domain.com

-In the “Hosts” section you will need to create to port forwarding to the Obico self-hosted server at 192.168.2.1 and port 3334 for **.tunnels.obico.domain.com**
+In the “Hosts” section you will need to create to port forwarding to the Obico self-hosted server at 192.168.2.1 and port 3334 for ***.tunnels.obico.domain.com**

 ![](/img/server-guides/nginx-proxy-manager/new-proxy-host.jpg)

-In the SSL Option you will need to select the previous created wildcard SSL certificate for the ***.tunnels.obico.domain.com** with these settings.
+In the SSL Option you will need to select the wildcard SSL certificate previously created for the ***.tunnels.obico.domain.com** with these settings.

 Click Save.